13 Gift Basket Entrepreneurs Confess

 And now, a note from me:

-It was interesting to see that most of us make many of the same mistakes and learn from them.
-Cheryl’s response about her cow ribbon reminds me of that peacock print cello that every teacher at one of the conventions was pushing.
-I still have a roll of that.
 For those of us who started our business back in the 1990’s, Celeste is right when she said that there weren’t as many places to learn from.
 I remember how excited I was when I first discovered Gift Basket Review magazine and the Jubilees.
 And then the discovery of AOL and Prodigy groups finally gave us opportunities to network online with others all over the country.
 Everyone was willing to share because we were all in this new industry together — learning as we went along.

 Leave a Comment